 Financing contingencies on new development

 A financing contingency or mortgage contingency protects the buyer from losing their deposit if they cannot get a loan.
-It is the most common form of contingency in NYC and written into the purchase contract, subject to specific details.
+It is the most common form of contingency in NYC and written into the purchase contract.
 If a financing contingency is exercised, the buyer cancels the contract and their deposit is returned.

 Requests for a financing contingency should be made with your original offer as it is a deal term that will be considered by the seller.
 If you try to add a financing contingency later on, the seller will likely say no.

-In NYC, a financing contingency usually only protects the buyer until they receive a commitment letter.
-This is generally within 30 days of signing the contract.
+No. In NYC, a financing contingency only protects the buyer until they receive a commitment letter which is about 30 days after signing the contract.
 Given it takes 60-90 days to close, that still leaves time for things to go wrong.

-When you receive the commitment letter, it will contain contingencies.
-Generally, the gist is nothing bad can happen before closing.
+When you receive the commitment letter, it will contain contingencies with the gist of nothing bad can happen before closing.
 For example, you can’t lose your job.
 If you do, your lender will not make the loan.
 Each contingency will be explicitly listed in the commitment letter.

 The only exception is a low appraisal.
 Sometimes lenders will complete their underwriting prior to the appraisal and issue a commitment letter pending that piece of information.
-Most financing contingencies require an appraisal be completed for it to be satisfied.
+Most financing contingencies require an appraisal be completed before it is satisfied.

 A financing contingency is still very valuable though.
 In order to receive a commitment letter, your lender will complete a thorough underwriting of your financials as well as the building’s financials.
 A financing contingency protects you from any surprises from the building and any earlier misunderstandings between you and your bank.
 You'll also have a way out if the appraisal comes in low.

 Buyers often get a financing contingency confused with a funding contingency.
 A funding contingency is more comprehensive and allows the buyer to cancel the contract if they cannot get the money to close for any reason.
-Funding contingencies are exceptionally rare in NYC.
+They are extremely rare in NYC.

 Sellers don't like financing contingencies because they give the buyer a way out.
-No seller wants to go through the time and expense of signing a contract and taking the property off market only to go back to square one a month later.
-Because of that, all else equal, a seller will choose an offer without a financing contingency.
+No seller wants to go through the time and expense of signing a contract and taking the property off market only to start over a month later so all else equal, a seller will choose an offer without a financing contingency.

 This is similar to why sellers prefer cash buyers.
-A loan presents the opportunity for more issues before closing.
+A loan adds complexity and risk.

-Anecdotally, we would say a financing contingency will cost you a few thousand dollars.
-For example, if you are offering $750,000 with a financing contingency and another buyer is offering $748,000 without one, the seller may opt for that to be sure the deal goes through.
+We estimate a financing contingency costs around 1%.
+For example, if you offer $800,000 with a financing contingency and another buyer offers $792,000 without one, the seller may opt for that to be sure the deal goes through.

-A common reason loan applications are rejected is a low appraisal.
-An appraisal is your lender’s way to make sure you’re paying a reasonable price for the property.
-To understand how an appraisal can derail a loan, it’s helpful to run through an example.
+An appraisal is a third party's estimate for the value of the property you're buying.
+To understand how it can derail a mortgage, it’s helpful to run through an example.

 Say you are buying an apartment for $1,000,000 and your bank's max loan to value (LTV) is 80%.
 In other words, they require 20% down.
 The financing contingency will say the you can cancel the contract if you can't get a loan for $800,000.